 Windows 7 is coming to an end.
-It will reach the end of support on January 14, 2020.
+It will reach the end of support on January 14, 2020, alongside Windows Server 2008.
 It won’t stop running after that, but using it will become increasingly dangerous.
 Microsoft says there won’t be any security fixes after that.
 They may issue a patch if a really deadly problem arises, but there’s no guarantee even of that.
 The good news is that business users can keep running safely beyond that date, thanks to Windows Virtual Desktop.

 Criminals know about the upcoming Win 7 EOS and are already getting ready to take advantage of it.
 Many unsupported Windows 7 systems will be around for years to come.
 The thieves will search for vulnerabilities and create malware to take advantage of them.
 Even now, they may be holding off on exploiting weaknesses they’ve discovered.
 All they have to do is wait until next year, and Microsoft won’t do anything to stop them.

 It’s not that Microsoft hates Windows 7 users.
 It’s a matter of economics.
 If its engineers are tied up forever maintaining old operating systems, some of its best people aren’t available to make its current systems safer and work on newer versions.

 Some people, though, have good reasons for not wanting to upgrade.
 They have applications which won’t run on Windows 10, and they don’t have a good alternative.
 Ultimately there’s no escape from Windows 7 end of support, but there’s a way to buy time and even gain some benefits along the way.
 Users can continue to run their applications on WVD, with continued security upgrades.